merdok/homebridge-webos-tv/README.md

 }
 ```

-You also need to enable "mobile tv on" on your tv for the turn on feature to work correctly.
+You also need to enable **mobile tv on** on your tv for the turn on feature to work correctly.

+On newer TVs **LG Connect Apps** under the network settings needs to be enabled.

 ### Configuration fields
 - `accessory` [required]